alliciarocha/alliciarocha/README.md

 ## 👋 Hi, I'm Allicia Rocha!
 👩🏻‍💻 FullStack Developer with the goal of using my knowledge to create innovative solutions that make a difference!
 👩🏻‍🎓 I am currently studying Information Systems at IFES
-💭 Currently learning to work with embedded projects using ESP32 and MPU6050
+💭 Currently working on Computer Vision projects

 ---
 ## 🧰 Languages and Tools